Cholesterol - Total

 A total cholesterol test also called a lipid panel or lipid profile measures the amount of cholesterol in your blood.
 The total cholesterol includes low-density lipoprotein (LDL) or bad cholesterol and high-density lipoprotein (HDL) or good cholesterol.
 This test is done to screen the risk of developing heart disease and to check the efficacy of the ongoing lipid-lowering treatment.
 Your total cholesterol level reflects your risk for heart disease.
 In general, the higher the level, the higher your risk.

-High cholesterol levels can be maintained by following a healthy lifestyle, by losing weight and staying active.
+Normal cholesterol levels can be maintained by following a healthy lifestyle, by losing weight and staying active.
 If lifestyle changes are not enough, cholesterol-lowering medications may be advised.

 Why is Cholesterol - Total done?